Experienced a pay cut? Here’s what to do next:

 If living on a budget sounds like the ultimate restriction, you’re not alone.
 It’s easy to think that a budget only has room for practicality, and the things you enjoy just for fun don’t belong.
-If budgeting hasn’t quite been your thing, you may not even know how to begin this financial process.
-According to a survey from GOBankingRates, which was done in partnership with mobile personal finance platform MoneyLion, 47 percent of respondents who don’t track their income and expenses say they simply don’t know where to start.
+However, if you haven’t been tracking your income and expenses, it may be difficult to know where to start.

 So how do you make a budget if you hate budgeting?
 Avoid thinking of it as a test with only one right answer.
 “A lot of people hate budgeting because they think of it as something you either pass or fail,” says Bola Sokunbi, certified financial education instructor and founder of Clever Girl Finance.